scumsec/Recon-ng-modules/README.md

 Additionaly, module updates `hosts` table with hosts and virtual hosts, found by theHarvester.
 If theHarvester resolved hostname to IP address, module adds them both.
 Otherwise, module adds only the hostname.
 ##### import/simplyemail_json
 Import from [SimplyEmail](https://github.com/killswitch-GUI/SimplyEmail) (by @killswitch-GUI) JSON output.
-Module updates `contacts` table with emails, found by SimplyEmail and try to resolve name of contact.
+Module updates `contacts` table with emails, found by SimplyEmail and tries to resolve name of contact.

 ## Modules based on vk.com API
 Website: https://vk.com/dev
 ##### recon/companies-contacts/vk_companies
-Find employees by company name on vk.com.
+Finds employees by company name on vk.com.
 Module uses [users.search](https://vk.com/dev/users.search) method of VK API with `company` parameter to find all employees by company name.

 ##### recon/domains-contacts/vk_news
-Find emails by company domain on vk.com in 1000 last posts.
-Module uses [newsfeed.search](https://vk.com/dev/newsfeed.search) method of VK API with `q` parameter to find email addresses by domain and try to resolve name of contact.
+Finds emails by company domain on vk.com in 1000 last posts.
+Module uses [newsfeed.search](https://vk.com/dev/newsfeed.search) method of VK API with `q` parameter to find email addresses by domain and tries to resolve name of contact.
 >Example

 >domain: mysite.com